vippsas/vipps-login-api/login-api-quick-start.md

 # Quick start

-Use the Login API to confirm your identity through the Vipps Login *Browser flow process*.
+Use the Login API to integrate from a website.

 ## Before you begin